Washington and Lee Generals: Rivalries

 Washington and Lee and Roanoke College have been rivals since the 1870's.
 The rivalry is fueled by a long history of competition; conference affiliation, and geography also plays a role in this rivalry as both schools are charter members of the Old Dominion Athletic Conference and are located about 50 miles from each other along Interstate 81.
 Both schools historically have had nationally ranked men's lacrosse teams and have been ranked in the top twenty when meeting each other toward the end of the regular season.
 In addition to men's lacrosse, women's lacrosse games with Roanoke has drawn much interest as both schools have had highly successful programs and have competed against each other in the ODAC Championship game multiple times.
+Other rivalries inside the Old Dominion Athletic Conference include Bridgewater, Lynchburg, Hampden-Sydney, and Randolph-Macon.
+Outside the ODAC, Washington and Lee has a rivalry with Christopher Newport where the two schools have competed against each other numerous times in different sports during the regular season and NCAA tournaments and their men's lacrosse teams play against each other for the Virginia LtN Cup.
+Washington and Lee had a historic rivalry with VMI dating back to their days as a Division I school.